 - 1. Overall cleanliness of animals, stalls, walkways, storage and equipment. - 2.
 Overall attractiveness and neatness of exhibit. - 3.
-Overall cooperation/support.
+Overall cooperation of people handling exhibits (Fair Office, barn, show ring, 4-H staff, public)

-SECTION 16- 4-H BEEF CATTLE
+SECTION 16-4-H BEEF CATTLE

-Judge: Steve Ledoux Wednesday, August 2, 2023 @ 9:00 a.m.
+Judge: Jodee Bolton Wednesday, July 30th, 2025 @ 10:00 a.m.

 The same general eligibility and regulations apply as in Section 15 Dairy Cattle.
 This requires each 4-H member to show his/her own animal with an adult or older teen in close proximity to provide assistance if needed.
 The Gouverneur-St. Lawrence County Fair Board requires rabies vaccinations.
-Deadline for entry is July 14, 2023.
+Deadline for entry is July 1, 2025.
 Any recognized beef breed may be entered and the entries are open to purebred and grade.
-Animals will be taped the day of the show.
-There will be NO bulls allowed in the Junior Fair Classes.
+Animals will be weigh taped the day of the show.
+There will be NO bulls allowed in the 4-H show.
 Cloverbud exhibitors will be limited to calf classes only.
 All Cloverbud exhibitors will be presented with a participation ribbon.
 An adult or older teen must be in close proximity to provide assistance if needed.
+All market animals will be weighed and verified as to which class they belong in whether it is Beef OR Dairy/Beef.